vesolba/DBManager-for-Processing/distribution/DBManager-1/README.md

   * For Mac users, the sketchbook folder is located inside `~/Documents/Processing`
   * For Windows users, the sketchbook folder is located inside `My Documents/Processing`

-Download DB Manager from https://dbmanager.esmiweb.es
+Download DB Manager for Processing from https://github.com/vesolba/DBManager-for-Processing

 Unzip and copy the contributed tool's folder into the `tools` folder in the Processing sketchbook.
 You will need to create this `tools` folder if it does not exist.

-The folder structure for tool DB Manager should be as follows:
+The folder structure for tool DB Manager for Processing should be as follows:

 ```
 Processing
   tools
-    DB Manager
+    DB Manager for Processing
       examples
       tool
-        DB Manager.jar
+        DB Manager for Processing.jar
       reference
       src
 ```

 Some folders like `examples` or `src` might be missing.
-After tool DB Manager has been successfully installed, restart the Processing application.
+After tool DB Manager for Processing has been successfully installed, restart the Processing application.

 ### Troubleshooting

-If you're having trouble, try contacting the author [Venerando Solis Barrado](http://vesolba.esmiweb.es).
+If you're having trouble, try contacting the author [Venerando Solis Barrado](https://github.com/vesolba).